+- -

-Party or relevant jurisdiction European Union - UK (Scotland) in collaboration with Norway and the Atlantic Salmon Trust
+Party or relevant European Union - UK (Scotland)

+jurisdiction in collaboration with Norway and the Atlantic Salmon Trust

-Title of project Testing and development of Institute of Marine Research (IMR) Bergen, Norway, salmon trawl gear
+Title of project Testing and development of Institute of Marine Research

+(IMR) Bergen, Norway, salmon trawl gear

-Objective of research project Test a prototype trawl developed by IMR, Bergen, Norway, which, rather than capturing post-smolts, records, by use of CCTV, their passage as they pass through an open-ended trawl net.
-A supplementary objective, dependent on the success of the gear trials, was to conduct a post-smolt survey at the shelf edge.
+Objective of research Test a prototype trawl developed by IMR, Bergen, Norway,

+project which, rather than capturing post-smolts, records, by use of

+CCTV, their passage as they pass through an open-ended trawl

+net.
+A supplementary objective, dependent on the success of

+the gear trials, was to conduct a post-smolt survey at the shell

+euge.

-Brief description of research project
+Brief description of

+research project

-Dates during which research took place
+Dates during which

+research took place

-Area in which research took place
+Area in which research

+took place

-Estimated number and weight of salmon retained
+Estimated number and

+Weight of salmon retained

 Resources

-Estimated cost of the research project
+research project

-Number of participating scientists
+Number of

+narticipating scientists

-Name and e-mail address Julian MacLean (Marine Scotland Science)
+Name and e-mail Julian MacLean (Marine Scotland Science)

-of coordinating scientist j.c.maclean@scotland.gsi.gov.uk
+address of co- i.c.maclean@scotland.gsi.gov.uk

-in charge of project Jens Christian Holst (IMR) jens.christian.holst@imr.no
+ordinating scientist in Jens Christian Holst (IMR)

+charge of project jens.christian.holst@imr.no

 Dick Shelton (Atlantic Salmon Trust)

 freda.shelton@btopenworld.com

-Details of research •
+Details of research

 vessels, e.g. name,

-registration, call sign and description of vessel
+registration, call sign

+and description of

+vessel

-Type and amount of gear
+Type and amount of

+gear and other

-and other equipment used
+equipment used

-Details of any collaborating
+Details of any

-countries
+conaborating countries